pradnyildhane/gkeautoscaling/README.md

 # gkeautoscaling
-Repo created to implement and learn the HPA autoscaling
+Repo created to implement and learn the HPA autoscaling.
+With custom metrics